Non-governmental organization: Monitoring and control

 In a March 2000 report on United Nations reform priorities, former UN Secretary-General Kofi Annan favored international humanitarian intervention as the responsibility to protect citizens from ethnic cleansing, genocide, and crimes against humanity.
 After that report, the Canadian government launched its Responsibility to Protect (R2P) project outlining the issue of humanitarian intervention.
 The R2P project has wide applications, and among its more controversial has been the Canadian government's use of R2P to justify its intervention in the coup in Haiti.

 Large corporations have increased their corporate social responsibility departments to preempt NGO campaigns against corporate practices.
 Collaboration between corporations and NGOs risks co-option of the weaker partner, typically the NGO.

 In December 2007, Assistant Secretary of Defense for Health Affairs S. Ward Casscells established an International Health Division of Force Health Protection & Readiness.
 Part of International Health's mission is to communicate with NGOs about areas of mutual interest.
 Department of Defense Directive 3000.05, in 2005, required the US Defense Department to regard stability-enhancing activities as equally important as combat.
 In compliance with international law, the department has developed a capacity to improve essential services in areas of conflict (such as Iraq) where customary lead agencies like the State Department and USAID have difficulty operating.
 International Health cultivates collaborative, arm's-length relationships with NGOs, recognizing their independence, expertise, and honest-broker status.

+Regulation and environment by country

+India

+India has one of the world's largest NGO sectors, with over 3.7 million non-governmental organizations registered on the government's DARPAN portal as of 2024.
+These organizations are primarily registered as Trusts, Societies, or Section 8 Companies and must obtain special certifications (12A and 80G) from the Income Tax Department to be tax-exempt.

+A defining feature of the Indian NGO landscape is the stringent regulation of foreign funding, governed by the Foreign Contribution (Regulation) Act, 2010 (FCRA).
+An FCRA registration is mandatory for any NGO wishing to receive foreign donations.
+The Indian government has used the act to significantly tighten control over the sector, leading to the cancellation or non-renewal of FCRA licenses for thousands of organizations.
+This crackdown has particularly affected NGOs working on human rights, environmental advocacy, and civil liberties, prompting criticism from civil society groups that the law is used to suppress dissent.
+The government maintains that such measures are necessary to ensure accountability and prevent foreign interference in domestic affairs.